spawnmarvel/t-sql/README.md

 ```

 ##### Data,This type of join returns all rows from the right-hand table and only those with matching values in the left-hand table
+##### returns all rows from the right table, even if there are no matches with the left table
 * s_id	s_name	s_age	f_course	f_paid
 * 1	Jim Town	30	1	IT	200
 * 3	Lisa Fresh	28	3	IT	200